licarpen/aws-developer/README.md

 * up to five local secondary indexes per table
 * sort key consists of exactly one scalar attribute (String, Number, or Binary)
 * LSI MUST be defined at table creation time
+* hash key of LSI is the same as the hash key of the main table

 ### DynamoDB Global Secondary Index (GSI)
 * to speed up queries on non-key attributes